- TRUST FRAMEWORK FOR DIGITAL IDENTITY

 Updated some standards and policies; added and clarified definitions in the Interpretation section and small edits to wording and grammar. |

-Section 18 of the Digital Identity Services Trust Framework Act empowers the Trust Framework Board to recommend updates to the rules to the Minister.
+Section 18 of the Digital Identity Services Trust Framework Act empowers the Trust Framework Board to recommend amendments to the rules to the Minister.

 The rules are amended approximately twice-yearly to keep up with technical and other rapid changes in the digital ecosystem.
 This is to ensure the rules remain relevant for providers of digital identity services.
 Below are indicative timelines for amending the rules, although sometimes urgent updates are required outside of these timelines.